1. Submission procedure and workflow

 - Contain their DOI (e.g. https://doi.org/10111/100.1023).
 A simple way to obtain the DOI at the end of each reference is to copy/paste your list of references into https://apps.crossref.org/simpleTextQuery.
 Some DOIs cannot be found in this way, but a Google search with the title of the article generally finds the corresponding DOI.

-- Contain authors' names and first name initials, year, title, volume and page numbers for articles; authors' names and first name initials, year, chapter title, book title, publisher name, page numbers for book chapters; authors' names and first name initials, year, chapter title, publisher name for books;
+- Contain authors' names and first name initials, year, title, volume and page numbers for articles; authors' names and first name initials, year, chapter title, book title, publisher name, and page numbers for book chapters; authors' names and first name initials, year, chapter title, publisher name for books;

 - Be listed in alphabetical order;